whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** emacs fixes ***
-  - [-] Add code-folding (check out origami or vimdiff mode?)
-    - [] It should use `zc` and respect my #region marks.
-  - [] `acr` should open emacs with a shell as well and also pop up the web browser somehow once it's ready, or show some kind of cool interstitial page while the platform loads on a different port?
+  - [] `./aesthetic` should open emacs with a shell as well and also pop up open the web browser somehow... and split the screen too?
+  - [] it could show some kind of cool interstitial page while the platform loads on a different port?
   - [] Add some kind of gpt mode for inline source replacement.
-  - [-] Include "assets" directory in ctrl+p helm search?
   + Done
+  - [c] Include "assets" directory in ctrl+p helm search?
+        (just use ctrl+x and ctrl+f to find file or whatever)
+  - [x] Add code-folding (check out origami or vimdiff mode?)
+    - [x] It should use `zc` and respect my #region marks.
+  - [x] Tab theme needs to make sense.
+  - [x] :q in evil mode should never quit emacs unless it's the last buffer?
+  - [x] Add line numbers back.
   - [x] Make ctrl+p open instantly in a terminal mode.
   - [x] Make the `aesthetic-backend` function work in gui and terminal emacs. inside docker and outside.